-g) Film Making Initiative
+g) Film Making Initiative:

 This exciting JCSP initiative is in place to invite schools to explore the area of digital film making with the JCSP students.
-It is hoped that schools will source local expertise in this area and students will be taught some of the techniques involved in filmmaking, perhaps linking with the video statement or an adaptation of it.
+It is hoped that schools will source local expertise in this area and students will be taught some of the techniques involved in film-making, perhaps linking with the video statement or an adaptation of it.
 Dublin schools will be invited to link with Screen Project Film makers.
-Storyboarding and scriptwriting techniques could be explored in this initiative linking with Make a Book 2010.
+Storyboarding and scriptwriting techniques could be explored in this initiative.
 Many arts groups around the country are involved with film and may provide you with a useful starting point.